szero/simpler-scrollbar/README.md

 Indirect fork of [SimpleScrollbar](https://github.com/buzinas/simple-scrollbar).

 I rewrote it using ES6 features with intention to be used as an require drop-in in greasemonkey  scripts.
-As a result, there is no import/require functionality.
+It still can be used as a module.
 I changed the constructor to accept the wrapper and content divs directly as an option so it can be used as a plug-in scrollbar in existing sites without a need of creating extra nodes.